National Science Bee

 Competition Format

-For students competing in the Varsity & JV Divisions, the National Science Bee is a two-stage competition, consisting of the Qualifying Stage and the National Championships.
+For students competing in the Varsity & Junior Varsity Divisions, the National Science Bee is a two-stage competition, consisting of the Qualifying Stage and the National Championships.
 The Qualifying Stage has two variants: the National Qualifying Exams and National Science Bee.
-Students can also qualify for the International Environmental Science Olympiad by competing in the National Science Bee.
+Students can also qualify for the International Science Championships and the International Environmental Science Olympiad by competing in the National Science Bee.

 Stage